brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-05.md

 August 28th was circled in red on Fleur's bedroom calendar.
 Behind it was a trail of red 'x's that ran from the 27th all the way back to the 1st.
-The picture on the calendar was of an Irish Blue* swimming across a lake; the sky, lake, and dragon barely discernible from each other.
+The picture on the calendar was of an Irish Blue\[^67-2] swimming across a lake; the sky, lake, and dragon barely discernible from each other.
 Fleur thought it very appropriate that morning, but standing on the perfectly manicured lawn of the Beauxbaton's she wasn't really in much of a mood to enjoy the subtle irony.

 The entire school had shown up to see them off, along with everyone's parents, the media, and even the royal family.
 With all the hugs and goodbyes and